-Kirsten serves as director of finance and administration, where she combimes her decades of experience providing operations, finance, and human resources support to help Baykeeper deliver on its mission to protect San Francisco Bay.
-Kristen has worked for a wide variety of organizations, from small non-profits to a multi-department service center at the University of California with over 800 employees and a $19 million budget.
+Kirsten serves as director of finance and administration, where she combines her decades of experience providing operations, finance, and human resources support to help Baykeeper deliver on its mission to protect San Francisco Bay.
+Kirsten has worked for a wide variety of organizations, from small non-profits to a multi-department service center at the University of California with over 800 employees and a $19 million budget.
 She has managed budget, accounting, contracts and grants, human resources, payroll, facilities, IT, and general administration with the occasional foray into fundraising.
-Kirsten graduated magna cum laude from Bryn Mawr College with a B.A. in Classical and Near Eastern Archaeology and a minor in Ancient Greek.
+Kirsten graduated magna cum laude from Bryn Mawr College with a bachelor's degree in classical and Near Eastern archaeology and a minor in Ancient Greek.

 Mark oversees Baykeeper’s communications work, from campaign updates to information strategy.
 He joined Baykeeper in 2020 after being part of teams at the Sierra Club, Rainforest Action Network, and San Francisco’s Department of the Environment that helped convince President Obama to say no to the Keystone XL pipeline, Home Depot to stop selling old growth wood, and made the nation’s first ban on plastic shopping bags a reality.
 A California native and longtime Bay Area resident, Mark graduated from UC Berkeley with honors in English.
 When he’s not here protecting the Bay, you can find Mark looking for clapper rails at Arrowhead Marsh, or up in the Sierra foothills hunting mushrooms and splitting wood.

 Fiona creates content for Baykeeper's website, e-newsletter, social media, print materials, and other communications to showcase Baykeeper’s achievements protecting San Francisco Bay.
 She joined Baykeeper in 2016 after working as an information officer for the US Agency for International Development’s humanitarian and disaster response office in Washington, D.C.
-Fiona holds a B.A. in literature from UC Berkeley and an M.A. in international policy from Middlebury College.
+Fiona holds a bachelor's degree in literature from UC Berkeley and a master's in international policy from Middlebury College.